-HNTB is serving as architect and engineer of record for a progressive design-build project team, providing an innovative solution for the $360M curbside expansion, central plant, and APM Station project at Tampa International Airport.
-HNTB developed the original master plan, designed the world’s first “Express Curbside” for passengers with carry-on only bags.
-This allows passengers who are not checking bags with airlines to access an express curb that by-passes the ticket lobby entirely and provides direct access to airport gates.
+As the architect and engineer of record, HNTB provided an innovative solution for the Curbside Expansion Project at Tampa International Airport.
+As a component of the HNTB generated master plan concept for the airport, the “Express Curbside” is a time-efficient option for passengers with carry-on only bags.
+This allows all passengers who are not checking bags with airlines to bypass the ticket and baggage lobby entirely and provides direct access to airport gates.